Guilherme32/rtic-template/README.md

 the template since the config and main/examples have been changed to work with the new one.

+\*\* Cargo embed debug will start communicating and will also open a server with the gdb interface at :1337, so we can still use pure gdb to debug from the cli or from an external program.

 ### Running (old stack, not sure if will still work)

 - Run ```openocd``` on a terminal window at the root folder of the project.